Hamilton City Hall is continuing to censor advisory committees for speaking critically of Council and City Hall cover-ups.

 Pilon’s denial of the FOI request states of YouTube “it’s not our system” as part of the reasons.

 Pilon states the Municipal Act only requires the City make public meetings available for viewing online during COVID, and the Province has not stated how long the videos need to be made available.
-As per the standard practice of Hamilton City
+As per the standard practice of Hamilton City Hall, the City is only meeting the bare minimum requirements of transparency.

 The decision is fully supported by City Manager Janette Smith, and the City’s Manager of Records and Freedom of Information Lisa Barroso.